20 Feb 2023

 Port of Long Beach Closes 2022 with Second-Busiest Year

 Leads U.S. exports as operations stabilize following pandemic-induced import surges The Port of Long Beach marked its second-busiest year on record by moving 9.13 million twenty-foot equivalent units in 2022, allowing for a return to normal operations while once again serving as the nation’s leading export seaport.
-The Port ended 2022 with 9,133,657 TEUs moved, down 2.7% from 2021, […]
+The Port ended 2022 with 9,133,657 TEUs moved, down 2.7% from 2021, which […]

 Read More